We are keen to involve communities in their local station, to help the location further reflect the area it serves.

 Our station adoption groups bring great benefits to our network.
 We’re really proud to support so many diverse groups, and are always keen to work with new groups across our network.

-You can find out more by getting in touch with Andy, our dedicated Community Rail Manager to find out more.
+You can find out more by getting in touch with Paula, our dedicated Community Rail Manager to find out more.

 Meet some of our wonder adopters